SunsetQuest/Dynamic-DNS-Record-Updater-For-Cloudflare/README.md

 **Steps to Create an API Token:**

-1. Log in to your Cloudflare dashboard.
+1. Log in to your Cloudflare dashboard
 2. Navigate to **My Profile** > **API Tokens**.
 3. Click on **Create Token**.
 4. Use the **Edit DNS Zone** template or create a custom token with **Zone - DNS - Edit** permissions.